tanitall/beta/README.md

 # Morpheus Wallet

-Morpheus is an all-in-one client side desktop wallet that allows you to send and recieive NEO/GAS and other popular cryptocrurrencies as well as monitor and manage your portfolio.
+Morpheus is an all-in-one blockchain asset manager

 ## License